smaegol/PlasFlow/README.md

 - `--threshold` - manually specified threshold for probability filtering (default = 0.7)
 - `--labels` - manually specified custom location of labels file (used for translation from numeric output to actual class names)
 - `--models` - custom location of models used for prediction (have to be specified if PlasFlow was installed using pip)
+- `--batch_size` - how many sequences can be used in the single batch of kmers frequency calculation

 ## Output